Pineapple Matcha (Starbucks Copycat)

 It’s super-rich in antioxidants which protect against heart disease and cancer.
 It’s got amino acids, potent vitamins and minerals like vitamin C, selenium, magnesium, fiber and chromium, which all point to amazing benefits.

-It boosts metabolism and helps curb food cravings which in turn reinforces weight loss.
+It boosts metabolism and helps curb food cravings, which in turn reinforces weight loss.

-This is due to theanine which is known to induce relaxation.
+This is due to theanine, which is known to induce relaxation.
 So, mentally alert yet calmly relaxed.
 I like it!

-Matcha has been shown to reduce cortisol which is a stress hormone that drives appetite and increases belly fat.
-So drinking matcha can lower inflammation, and reduce impulsive eating.
+Matcha has been shown to reduce cortisol, which is a stress hormone that drives appetite and increases belly fat.
+So drinking matcha can lower inflammation and reduce impulsive eating.

 It contains polyphenols that help manage blood pressure and promote good circulation.
-They also can help reduce and control your blood sugar levels.
+They can also help reduce and control your blood sugar levels.

-With all these amazing nutritional properties, matcha tea is a superfood with superpowers and it makes this amazing treat even better.
+With all these amazing nutritional properties, matcha tea is a superfood with superpowers, and it makes this amazing treat even better.

 Allergy-friendly drink